logo

 C7: 032310

-Anyone with experience playing in Drop-D tuning knows that fretted notes on the 6th string sound two half-steps (two frets) lower than normal.
-Indeed in true Drop-D you can't play a G chord fingering, because the 3rd fret on the 6th string (ordinarily a G) sounds an F.
+Anyone familiar with Drop-D tuning knows that fretted notes on the 6th string sound two half-steps (two frets) lower than normal.
+And that why in you can't play a normal G chord fingering in true Drop-D, because the 3rd fret on the 6th string (ordinarily a G) sounds an F. So you'd have to play the frets 520003 or 5x0003 or 5x0033.

-When you capo to Partial Drop-D, you get the nice low root under your D chord AND a three finger G chord (320003) plays the root you would expect to hear in standard tuning.
+When you capo to Partial Drop-D, indeed you get the nice low root under your D chord BUT a three finger G chord (320003) plays the root you would expect to hear in standard tuning.
 Play 320003 to test this out.
 It sounds just like it would in standard tuning.
-Guitarists with previous Drop-D experience find this profoundly perplexed, yet simultaneously they're instantly surprised and delighted!
+Guitarists with previous Drop-D experience find this profoundly perplexing, yet simultaneously they're instantly surprised and delighted!

 With a partial capo on your guitar, you've got a foot in two worlds.
 One moment your guitar acts like it in standard tuning.
 The next moment it acts like its in Drop-D tuning.
 As mentioned, it's essential to know when and why.
-That largely what this article is about.
+And that's largely what this article is about.
+So if you've got remaining curiosity rewards are in store if you read on.

 Let's look at some "standard tuning" fingerings that DON'T work.
-Try an E chord (022100).
-This sounds really bad, the notes on all three uncapoed strings sound wrong.
-To even the score, try another chord that works ... an F Bar: 133211.
-Delirium usually sets in about now.
+Try an E chord (022100) or an E minor (022000).
+These sounds really bad.
+The notes on all three uncapoed strings sound incorrect.

 Back to our encounter with things cool yet mysterious.